astronomer/docs/astro/cli/sql-cli.md

       database: Database
 ```

-A standard Astro project currently can't access the connections configured in this directory.
+An Astro project can't access the connections configured in this directory.
 Similarly, a SQL project can't access connections configured in an Astro project.
 Features for unifying these two project structures will be available in upcoming releases.

 #### Test database connections